 "I have no problem with Shavendra Silva.
 He is my friend, and he has helped me a lot," said Wickremesinghe.
-41
+42

-The Cabinet includes Dinesh Gunawardena who was elevated to the position of Prime Minister, Ali Sabry, Douglas Devananda, Vidura Wickramanayake and Wijeyadasa Rajapakshe.
+The Cabinet included Dinesh Gunawardena who was elevated to the position of Prime Minister, Ali Sabry, Douglas Devananda, Vidura Wickramanayake and Wijeyadasa Rajapakshe.
 Sabry is a long-time Rajapaksa ally and was a member of the legal team of Gotabaya's presidential counsel.
 Devananda heads the notorious Eelam People's Democratic Party, a paramilitary organisation that continues to remain close to the Rajapaksa family.
 Wickramanayake supported militarisation efforts in his previous post as state minister for 'national heritage'.
-Wijeyadasa Rajapakshe previously advocated for the rape of lesbians to "cure"
+Wijeyadasa Rajapakshe previously advocated for the rape of lesbians to "cure" them of homosexuality and lashed out at UN Special Rapporteur Ben Emmerson, accusing him of "false facts".
+43